nico-bachner/md-paper/docs/README.md

 ***WARNING:***
 *All of your changes to `template.tex` will be erased once you update **md-paper**, so edit the file at your own risk.* (unless of course you save your file and replace the one installed on update)

-This is handy for a quick fix though if you can't wait long enough for the problem to be fixed properly
+However, this is good enough for a quick fix if you can't wait long enough the [Github](https://github.com/nico-bachner/md-paper) issue to be addressed.

 ## Demo
 ``` YAML